-Immediately prior to joining the faculty of George Mason, Professor MacArthur completed a 2-year mobilization in the U.S Army Office of Soldiers’ Counsel as a Physical and Medical Evaluation Board Counsel representing Soldiers before formal Physical and Medical Evaluation Boards.
-Professor MacArthur received his Juris Doctorate from Michigan State University/Detroit College of Law in 2001.
+Immediately before joining the faculty of George Mason, Professor MacArthur completed a 2-year mobilization in the U.S Army Office of Soldiers’ Counsel as a Physical and Medical Evaluation Board Counsel representing Soldiers before formal Physical and Medical Evaluation Boards.
+Professor MacArthur received his LL.M. from American University, Washington College of Law in 2023 and his Juris Doctorate from Michigan State University/Detroit College of Law in 2001.
 He received a Bachelor of Science degree in Psychology from Madonna University in 1998.
 Professor MacArthur is a member of the Illinois Bar.

 Leigh Murray Winstead, Esq.
-Clinical Professor and Assistant Director, Mason Veterans and Servicemembers Legal Clinic (M-VETS).
+Clinical Professor and Deputy Director, Mason Veterans and Servicemembers Legal Clinic (M-VETS).
 B.A., The Pennsylvania State University; J.D., American University, Washington College of Law.

-Ms. Winstead earned her B.A. from The Pennsylvania State University and her J.D. from American University, Washington College of Law where she was a member of the American University Law Review.
+Professor Winstead earned her B.A. from The Pennsylvania State University and her J.D. from American University, Washington College of Law, where she was a member of the American University Law Review.
 Ms. Winstead is a member of the Virginia Bar.

-Jessica L. O’Connell, Esq.
-Adjunct Professor, Mason Veterans and Servicemembers Legal Clinic (M-VETS), B.A., University of Connecticut; J.D., Antonin Scalia Law School at George Mason University.
+Chapman L. Good, Sr., Esq.
+Adjunct Clinical Professor of the Mason Veterans and Servicemembers Legal Clinic (M-VETS).
+B.A, George Mason University; J.D., Antonin Scalia Law School at George Mason University.